jktflm/BackendTask/Readme.md

 ### 1. Clone the Repository

-Open your terminal and run the following command:
+Open your cmd and run the following command:

 git clone https://github.com/jktflm/BackendTask.git